 For the style-seeker who’s after character and cool vibes from their stay but without the price tag, the Freehand is a strong contender thanks to its vibrant decor and well-appointed downtown River North location.
 From dorms to private rooms and penthouses, each room is styled with Instagrammable art, and guests are offered access to shared kitchen and lounge facilities if so desired.
 Socializing is actively encouraged as the Freehand offers its own tours and activities to help you navigate the city.
 For drinks, head to The Broken Shaker Bar – a Miami import and all-out hipster hotspot that serves an excellent array of cocktails and hosts regular DJ nights.

 Casual, Great Location, Stylish, Design, City, LGBTQ-Welcoming, Cosy

-Longman & Eagle
+Longman and Eagle

 Budget Hotel, Inn, Bed and Breakfast

 Stay in the heart of Logan Square at this much-lauded restaurant’s inn-style guest house.
 There are only six rooms available, with each varying in size and price.
-Every room has its own distinct character, and you’ll find quirky design elements as well as original artwork throughout.
+Every room has its own distinct character, and you’ll find eccentric design elements as well as original artwork throughout.
 This hotel is not for those seeking a quiet or sedate spot necessarily – the downstairs bar is especially noisy – but if you’re looking to be in the thick of the action, you can’t get much better than the Longman & Eagle.